Kitz ADSL Broadband Information

 The Depth of Interleaving applied to the line.
 Various depths of interleaving may be applied by the DSLAM by both BTw and the LLU Operators.
 See Interleaving for more information.

-A depth of 1 indicates the line is on Fast Path and no interleaving applied.
+The values range from 1 to 4096.
+A depth of 1 is the equivalent of Fast Path and no interleaving applied.

 Delay